Sliick / Articles / Product

 Key concepts:

 • Template: one per logical document type (Account Summary, Quote Cover Letter, Work Order).
 Admins edit a template; end users generate from it.
+Each template can be configured to allow PDF output, Word output, or both.

 • Draft and Release: while a template is being edited it lives as a draft.
 Publishing creates an immutable Release: a frozen snapshot the runtime renders from.
 Drafts can change freely; releases never do.